Nov05/kaggle--feedback-prize-ell/README.md

 1. project submitted to Udacity

 2023-09-19
-1. added another fine-tuned cutome deberta-v3-base model (model_type=**'deberta2'**), which consists of deberta-v3-base (layer learning rate decay) + attention pooling + single fully-connected layer, trained 7 epochs on Google Colab GPU T4
+1. added another fine-tuned cutome deberta-v3-base model (model_type=**'deberta2'**), which consists of deberta-v3-base (layer learning rate decay) + attention pooling + single fully-connected layer, trained 5 epochs on Google Colab GPU T4
 2. bug fix: there is a large discrepancy bwtween the training score (around 0.45) and the testing score (around 0.8). went through the `deberta_trainer.py` code part by part, and finally figured out the problem was caused by the data loader. for testing data, `suffle=False` should be configured.

 2023-09-11
-1. added fine-tuned deberta-v3-base model (model_type=**'derberta1'**), which consists of deberta-v3-base (frozen) + mean pooling + 2 fully-connected layer with ReLU and dropout layers inbetween, trained on Google Colab GPU T4.
-5 epochs can reach a score around 4.8. typically for transferred learning, a wide fully-connected layer is enough, and more might be suboptimal. also ReLU and dropout might reduce the performance.
+1. added fine-tuned deberta-v3-base model (model_type=**'derberta1'**), which consists of deberta-v3-base (frozen) + mean pooling + 2 fully-connected layer with ReLU and dropout layers in-between, trained on Google Colab GPU T4.
+7 epochs can reach a score around 4.8. typically for transferred learning, a wide fully-connected layer is enough, while more might be suboptimal. also ReLU and dropout might reduce the performance.
 2. train with Accelerate and Weights & Biases

 2023-09-10